-- 2.1.1 The name and address of the applicant. - 2.1.2 Type of business entity, such as corporation, LLC, partnership, sole proprietor, etc. - 2.1.3 Business name(s) if different from (2.1.1) above. - 2.1.4 The legal description (Section, Township, Range) in which the growing area(s) are located. - 2.1.5 The global positioning location coordinates taken at the approximate center of the growing area(s). - 2.1.6 A map of the land area on the which the applicant plans to grow the industrial hemp, showing the boundaries and dimensions of the growing area(s) in acres or square feet, and the location of different varieties within the growing area(s), if applicable. - 2.1.7 The applicant's acknowledgment and agreement to the following terms and conditions: - 2.1.7.1 Any information provided to the Department may be publicly disclosed and be provided to law enforcement agencies without further notice to the applicant or registrant. - 2.1.7.2 The registrant agrees to allow any inspection and sampling that the Department deems necessary. - 2.1.7.3 The registrant agrees to pay for any sampling and analysis costs that the Department deems necessary. - 2.1.7.4 The registrant agrees to submit all required reports by the applicable due-dates specified by the Commissioner. - 2.2 Each applicant for a research and development industrial hemp registration shall submit a signed, complete, accurate, and legible application, on a form provided by the Commissioner, at least 30 days prior to planting, which includes the following information: - 2.2.1 The name and address of the applicant. - 2.2.2 Type of business or organization such as corporation, LLC, partnership, sole proprietor, etc. - 2.2.3 Business name(s) if different from (2.2.1) above. - 2.2.4 The legal description (Section, Township, Range) of the growing area. - 2.2.5 Global positioning system location taken at the approximate center of the growing area(s); a map of the land area on the which the applicant plans to grow the industrial hemp, showing the boundaries and dimensions of the growing area(s) in acres or square feet, and the location of different varieties within the growing area(s), if applicable.
+- 2.1.1 The name and address of the applicant. - 2.1.2 Type of business entity, such as corporation, LLC, partnership, sole proprietor, etc. - 2.1.3 Business name(s) if different from (2.1.1) above. - 2.1.4 The legal description (Section, Township, Range) in which the growing area(s) are located. - 2.1.5 The global positioning location coordinates taken at the approximate center of the growing area(s). - 2.1.6 A map of the land area on the which the applicant plans to grow the industrial hemp, showing the boundaries and dimensions of the growing area(s) in acres or square feet, and the location of different varieties within the growing area(s), if applicable. - 2.1.7 The applicant's acknowledgment and agreement to the following terms and conditions: - 2.1.7.1 Any information provided to the Department may be publicly disclosed and be provided to law enforcement agencies without further notice to the applicant or registrant. - 2.1.7.2 The registrant agrees to allow any inspection and sampling that the Department deems necessary. - 2.1.7.3 The registrant agrees to pay for any sampling and analysis costs that the Department deems necessary. - 2.1.7.4 The registrant agrees to submit all required reports by the applicable due-dates specified by the Commissioner. - 2.2 Each applicant for a research and development industrial hemp registration shall submit a signed, complete, accurate, and legible application, by May 1 of the year in which the applicant plans to grow industrial hemp, on a form provided by the Commissioner, which shall include, at a minimum: - 2.2.1 The name and address of the applicant. - 2.2.2 Type of business or organization such as corporation, LLC, partnership, sole proprietor, etc. - 2.2.3 Business name(s) if different from (2.2.1) above. - 2.2.4 The legal description (Section, Township, Range) of the growing area. - 2.2.5 Global positioning system location taken at the approximate center of the growing area(s); a map of the land area on the which the applicant plans to grow the industrial hemp, showing the boundaries and dimensions of the growing area(s) in acres or square feet, and the location of different varieties within the growing area(s), if applicable.